ymlee0919/arkit/docs/classes/Arkit/Core/Control/Routing/RoutingTree.md

 ### __construct

-Constructor of the class RouterTree
+Constructor of the class RoutingTree

 ```php
 public __construct(): mixed